FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 **Permissions** are defined in configuration policies which **control the rights of different principals** over different resources.
 For example, applications may have permission to read from a ledger, but not to write to it.
 Similarly, administrators may have permission to change the organizations participating in a channel, but not the organizations who are defined in a consortium.

-As you can see, permissions are associative -- they require both resources and identities to exist before they can be defined.
+As you can see, permissions are associative -- they require both network resources and identities to exist before they can be defined.
 That's because they define the relationship between principals and resources, and only make sense once both these elements exist.

 ![NetworkChannelPermissions](./ABlockchainNetwork.diagram.5.png)
 | :---: |